Accounting for movement in concrete bricks

 Particular care should be taken with openings greater than 1.5m in width, especially where they are placed directly above each other.
 In this case the panel may not exceed 6m or the 3:1 ratio but can be subject to stresses from the larger areas of brickwork adjacent to the openings.

-In these cases, bed joint reinforcing should be introduced above and below the openings (Figure 2 and 3).
+In these cases, bed joint reinforcing should be introduced above and below the openings (Figure 2).
 The bed joint reinforcement should generally extend 600mm past the openings and must not extend through any movement joint.
 Care must be taken to ensure the bed reinforcement is installed in the correct brick courses as per the brick manufacturer’s recommendations.

 The reinforcement should be of the ladder/lattice type as opposed to the expanded mesh version.